Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 service:Relation Database Service(RDS)

-tag:[Name tag of the cluster for which you want to check the cost]
+tag:[Name tag of the cluster you want to check the cost for]

-Additionally, you can use the “Usage Type” filter to narrow down storage-related usage fees for Aurora in the Tokyo region.
+Additionally, use the "Usage Type" filter to narrow down the storage-related usage fees for Aurora in the Tokyo region.

 APN1-Aurora:StorageIOUsage(IOs)